 But in my experience observing Afghan forces, including some of their higher speed guys, I think they are a VERY mixed bag.
 Extremely high turnover in many Afghan Army units(including the higher speed units) combined with a persistent culture of corruption and nepotism results in high friction inhibitors to consistently high performance.

 I had an instructor who once told me “If you look good, you are good.”I think in SOME cases that’s true.

-But I kinda changed my mind on that when it came to Afghans, whereas a culture men(in their 20’s/30’s outside of the fundamentalist conservatives) seem to place an exceptionally high level of importance on physical appearance in terms of dress.
+But I kind of changed my mind on that when it came to Afghans.
+In contrast, a culture men(in their 20’s/30’s outside of the fundamentalist conservatives) seem to place an exceptionally high level of importance on physical appearance in terms of dress.
 Which pretty much describes a gigantic cohort of males within the Afghan Army.

 They certainly seemed to place a lot of emphasis on how “high speed” they looked, which is something that should be a result of functional operational necessity rather than tactical fashion.

 I don’t mean to take such a negative tone on many Afghan military personnel; there are certainly a bunch fighting the good fight “doing the business.”

 But for every single solid Afghan tooth arms soldier(not just high-speed Afghan SOF), there’s a platoon/company/battalion’s worth who are just showing up for the paycheck(if they show up at all) and smoking hashish.
 Other’s opinions may vary considerably from my first-hand anecdotal conflict zone “tourism.”